 In RMO3b the risk reduction for industrial users will be limited as the limit value is set at a level higher than the DNEL.
 Depending on the current exposure levels, there will be some exposure reduction in the various industrial uses.
 However, this exposure reduction is minimal and could be theoretical rather than an actual reduction.
 The resulting RCRs of this option are given in section F.1 (see tables F.03 and F.04) and risks in case of a limit value of 20 mg/m3 will thus remain.
-A limit value of 20 mg/m3.
+A limit value of 20 mg/m3 might even result in a risk increase for these uses where exposures are already below the 20 mg/m3.
 However, that is a rather theoretical possibility that might not occur in practice.